MalekMansour/ghost-hunting-game-prototype/README.md

 13 - Llorona
 A Ghost attracted to water.
+Has a higher chance of turning on sinks and showers.
+Wil get slightly more aggressive when sinks are turned off.
 Has a higher chance of hunting at 60% sanity and lower.
-Has a special unique scream.
+Has a special very rare unique scream.

 14 - Doppelgänger
 A ghost that always roams around the player and repeats what the player says to the other players in the game.
 They will never find their own room, always following players.